Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

      Please make sure to mention briefly your potential project and how you could leverage any of the packages this workshop will teach you.

-   2.3. request your adviser to submit a letter of recommendation for you to "alexeyak AT buffalo DOF edu", please replace "AT" and "DOT" with the corresponding characters
+   2.3. request your adviser to submit a letter of recommendation for you to "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters

 3. Complete the <a href="https://forms.gle/bppFcFe1JkCWCu987" target="_blank" rel="nofollow">**Registration form**</a>